choudharydhruv/deepRL-projects-udacity/project2_continous_control/README.md

 ### Instructions

+##### Training an agent and model structure
 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

-##### Training an agent and model structure
-Follow the instructions in `Navigation.ipynb` to get started with training the agent!

 1. The environment is considered solved if we  receive an average reward (over 100 episodes) of at least +13.

-2. We have implemented two important classes Agent() `agent.py` and DQNetwork() in `model.py`.
+2. We have implemented two important classes Agent() `agent.py` and Agent() in `model.py`.

-3. There is a dqn_run() function that takes in all the hyperparameters and config options to train the agent.
+3. There is a ddpg_run() function that takes in all the hyperparameters and config options to train the agent.

 ##### Evaluation

 Finally we plot two curves:

-1. On-policy average reward for 3 algorithms
+1. On-policy average reward for 2 algorithms

-    a) Deep Q-Learning

-    b) Double Deep Q-Learning

-    c) Double Deep Q-Learning with Duelling Network (DuelingDQNetwork() in model.py)
+    a) DDPG with single agent

+    b) DDPG with multiple agents

 2. Off policy average reward over 100 episodes